Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 experimental or research-oriented code.

-As a result, Pyomo is transitioning to a more structured contribution model with two clear namespaces:
+As a result, Pyomo is transitioning to a more structured contribution model with three clear namespaces:

 * ``pyomo.addons`` – For mostly stable, supported extensions that build on the Pyomo core.
 These packages are maintained by dedicated